circuit/circuitKiosk/README.md

 Alternatively you may installed Raspian using NOOBS following instructions on [Raspberry official site](https://projects.raspberrypi.org/en/projects/noobs-install)

 ### Continue setup...
-Pulg the keyboard to a USB port.
+Plug the keyboard to a USB port.
 Insert the micro SD card into the Raspberry and connect the 7" touch screen cable.
 Power them both and follow instructions on the screen.
 (If you do not have a Raspberry touch screen just use an HDMI monitor, and USB mouse).
 Follow instructions to setup the Raspberry and update software.

 ### Enable Camera (if RPI camera module will be installed), SSH and optionally VNC